-The Windows Assessment and Deployment Kit (Windows ADK) and the Windows Preinstallation Environment add-on (Windows PE) must be installed on the system where you run BMC.
+The Windows Assessment and Deployment Kit (Windows ADK) and the Windows Preinstallation Environment (Windows PE) must be installed on the system where you run BMC.
 You can download Windows ADK and Windows PE from Microsoft and install them before running BMC or when you run BMC.
-For supported Windows ADK and Windows PE versions, see the System Restore release notes.
+For required Windows ADK and Windows PE versions, see the System Restore from Bootable Media Creator release notes.
 For more information about Windows ADK and Windows PE, see documentation from Microsoft.